AndrewConway/ConcreteSTV/README.md

       - When resolving 3 way ties by looking at prior counts, any difference is used as a discriminator, instead of requiring that each has a different count.
 Evidence: NSW 2016, special count with Rod Cullerton excluded, count 49.
 Assumed 2013 same as 2016.
-      - Rule (17) is applied after all exclusions and surplus distributions are finished.
+      - Rule (17) is applied after all exclusions and surplus distributions are finished (same as my interpretation).
         Evidence: 2013 SA, count 228
-      - Rule (18) is applied after all exclusions are finished.
+      - But Rule (18) is applied after all surplus distributions, and the first transfer of an exclusion are finished.
         Assumed same as 2016, where Qld, WSW, Vic and WA are all evidence.
   - **AEC2016** This is my interpretation of the rules actually used by the AEC for the 2016 election.
     It is very similar to *AEC2013*, except the Bulk Exclusion rules are not applied (evidence : this should crop up frequently)